inveniosoftware/invenio-github/docs/contrib/gitlab.rst

 These optional values can be passed as keys of the ``config`` dictionary in the ``GitHubProviderFactory`` constructor.

-* ``shared_secret``: signing secret for the webhook payload.
-See the `GitHub documentation <https://docs.github.com/en/webhooks/using-webhooks/validating-webhook-deliveries>`_ for more details.
-Currently, one instance-wide secret is used for all webhooks.
+* ``shared_validation_token``: Validation secret token for the webhook payload.
+See the `GitLab documentation <https://docs.gitlab.com/user/project/integrations/webhooks/#create-a-webhook>`_ for more details.
+Currently, one instance-wide token is used for all webhooks.
 In addition, an internal per-repository access token is automatically attached to the webhook URL to validate access.
-* ``insecure_ssl``: a boolean to indicate whether GitHub should accept self-signed or otherwise insecure SSl/TLS certificates when attempting to deliver the webhook.